plotly/graphing-library-docs/_posts/plotly_js/guides/whats-new-in-v4/2026-07-20-whats-new-in-v4.md

 match.
 In v4, `computeBbox` uses `d3-geo.geoBounds`' widest-gap longitude algorithm on the feature's vertices and returns the compact crossing range (with `east > 180°` when the range wraps).

+This also covers traces that mix antimeridian-crossing territories with ordinary ones (for example Russia alongside European countries). v4 gathers every location's coordinates into a single bounding box, so one crossing feature no longer widens the frame to the whole globe.

 Because v4 also flips the `fitbounds` default from `false` to `'locations'` (see [Geo subplots auto-fit by default](#geo-subplots-auto-fit-by-default)),